viamrobotics/viam-cpp-sdk/BUILDING.md

 ## Building with `conan`

-As of version 0.0.11 there is experimental support for building with the `conan` C++ package manager.
+As of version 0.0.12 (TBD) there is experimental support for building with the `conan` C++ package manager.
 This section will go into more detail without assuming any familiarity with `conan`, but please consult the [`conan` docs](https://docs.conan.io/2/introduction.html) for more info.